Muthuvel94/react_play_ground/widgets/README.md

 # Navigation --> showing different sets of components when the URL Changes

+# User click on "list" --> Change the URL, but don't do a full page refresh ---> Each Route could detect the URL has changed--->Route could update piece of state tracking the current pathname --> Each Route rerenders, showing/hiding component appropriately

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).